PAST ISCF NEWS FOR

 Winner: Sam King at 11 seconds by KO.

-5. Welterweight
+5. ISCF MMA Welterweight

 Kevin White Vs Jeff Power